alexeykarnachev/full_stack_transformer/README.md

 --log_text_samples
 ```

-If you don't have gpt2 model downloaded, it'll be obtained from the huggingface server (548M).
+If you don't have `gpt2` model downloaded, it'll be obtained from the huggingface server (548M).
+Also, if you want to use a pre-trained gpt weights, which are stored locally, pass the path
+to the model directory, like so: `--model_path path/to/local/gpt/model`.

 The training has been started.
 All experiment related files a placed in the experiment directory:
 ```